GoogleCloudPlatform/community/tutorials/cloud-sql-start-and-stop-on-a-schedule/index.md

+---
+title: Start and Stop Cloud SQL Instances on a Schedule using Cloud Workflows
+description: This guide shows how to automatically start and stop Cloud SQL instances based on a schedule.
+This is achieved using Cloud Scheduler -> Cloud Workflows -> Cloud SQL Admin API.
+author: kylgoog
+tags: cloud-sql,cloud-workflows,cloud-scheduler
+date_published: 2022-09-15
+---

+KaYun Lam | Customer Engineer | Google

-# Start and Stop Cloud SQL Instances on a Schedule using Cloud Workflows
+## Start and Stop Cloud SQL Instances on a Schedule using Cloud Workflows

 This guide shows how to automatically start and stop Cloud SQL instances based on a schedule.
 This is achieved using Cloud Scheduler -> Cloud Workflows -> Cloud SQL Admin API.

 This can be useful for cost optimization on development or testing Cloud SQL instances, or for any instances that don't need to run 24x7.